Instance-Dependent Bounds for Zeroth-order Lipschitz Optimization with Error Certificates: Introduction

 \paragraph{Connections with the bandit optimization literature: upper bounds.} Our work is also strongly connected to the bandit optimization literature, in which multiple authors studied the global Lipschitz optimization problem with zeroth-order (or \emph{bandit}) feedback, either with perfect (deterministic) or noisy (stochastic) observations.
 In the deterministic setting considered here, these papers show that though the number $(L/\epsilon)^d$ of evaluations associated to a naive grid search is optimal for worst-case Lipschitz functions (e.g., Thm~1.1.2 by \citealt{nesterov2003introductory}), sequential algorithms can approximately optimize more benign functions with a much smaller number of evaluations.
 Examples of algorithms with such guarantees in the deterministic setting are the branch-and-bound algorithm by \citet{Per-90-OptimizationComplexity}, the DOO algorithm by \citet{munos2011optimistic} or the LIPO algorithm by \citet{MaVa-17-LipBandits}.
 Examples of algorithms in the stochastic setting are the HOO algorithm by \citet{bubeck2011x} or the (generic yet computationally challenging) Zooming algorithm by \citet{kleinberg2008multi,kleinberg2019bandits}.
 More examples and references can be found in the textbooks by \citet{Mun-14-MonteCarloTreeSearch} and \citet{slivkins2019introduction}.

 Note however that, except for the work of \citet{bouttier2020regret} mentioned earlier, these bandit optimization papers did not address the problem of \emph{certifying} the accuracy of the recommendations~$\bxs_n$.
-Indeed, all bounds are related to a more classical notion of sample complexity, namely, the minimum number of queries made by an algorithm $A$ before outputting $\e$-optimal recommendations only:
+Indeed, all bounds are related to a more classical notion of sample complexity, namely, the minimum number of queries made by an algorithm $A$ before outputting an $\e$-optimal recommendation:

 Though $\zeta(A,f,\e)$ is always upper bounded by $\sigma(A,f,\e)$ defined in~\eqref{eq:defsigma}, these two quantities can differ significantly, as shown by the simple example of constant functions $f$, for which $\zeta(A,f,\e)=1$ but $\sigma(A,f,\e) \approx (L/\e)^d$ since the only way to \emph{certify} that the output is $\e$-optimal is essentially to perform a grid-search with step-size roughly $\e/L$, so as to be sure there is no hidden bump of height more than $\e$.
 At a high level, the more ``constant'' a function is, the easier it is to recommend an $\e$-optimal point, but the harder it is to certify that such recommendation is actually a good recommendation.
 See the \suppl{} (Section~\ref{s:comparison-non-certif}) for a comparison of bounds.